lennymalard/melpy-project/README.md

 ### Save Your Work

-Save your trained parameters and metrics for future use:
+Save your trained parameters and metrics for future use :

 ```python
 model.save_params("iris_parameters")